Honey Bee Swarm Trap Setup

 When to Set Up Your Swarm Trap

 Much research has been completed on the ideal placement of bee swarm traps.
-If you are looking for data, you will find a wealth of ideas to help you choose a perfect spot.
+You will find a wealth of ideas to help you choose a perfect spot.

 Most resources advise setting them up higher (around 13 feet or more) off the ground.
 However, that is too high for me to get down by myself!
 Do what works for you!